Father, son die in Jigawa building collapse - Daily Trust

 Safiyanu said that the surviving mother is responding to treatment at an undisclosed hospital.

-He explained that the building collapsed on Sunday night during a heavy downpour.
+He explained that the incident which led to the collapse of the building occurred on Sunday night during a heavy downpour.

 Also speaking, Badaruddeen Tijjani, the spokesman of the Nigeria Security and Civil Defense Corps (NSCDC) in the state, confirmed the incident but could not immediately give the names of the deceased and the survivor.